m-stojanovic/terraform-openvpn-infrastructure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Kafka Zookeeper cluster with 3 kafka and 3 zookeeper nodes secured with SSL, along with kafka manager, kowl and akhq.
+Opensource OpenVPN setup with Terraform and scripts that handle user creation integrated with Terraform, and ovpn file transfer using AWS SES service.

 ### Built With